-Why do you think GE Healthcare Life Science chose to cooperate with us?
+Why do you think Cytiva chose to cooperate with us?

 4C Strategies is in the forefront of our industry, so when a big customer comes to us, we have the resources needed to run a project for a long time with several parallel tracks.
 In total, around 10 people have been involved from our side, including risk, business continuity and crisis management experts.
 I have been coordinator and participated in the project since 2014.”